johnssson/hdg_bavaria_homeassistant/README.md

     - **Host IP Address or Hostname**: Enter the static IP address or hostname of your HDG boiler.
     - **Alias for the Boiler (optional)**: Provide a friendly name for your boiler (e.g., "Euro 50", "Kellerheizung").
 This will be used in device and entity naming.
 If left blank, the IP address will be used.

 The integration will attempt to connect to your boiler and perform an initial data fetch.
+If the boiler is unreachable during setup, Home Assistant will automatically retry later.

 ### Integration Options

 Once the integration is added, you can adjust its settings:

+> ℹ️ Changes to these options require a reload of the integration instance to take effect.

 1. Go to **Settings** -> **Devices & Services**.
 2. Find the "HDG Bavaria Boiler" integration card.
 3. Click on **CONFIGURE**.
 4. You can adjust the following:
-    - **Scan Intervals**: Modify the polling frequency (in seconds) for different groups of data:
+    - **Scan Intervals**: Modify the polling frequency (in seconds) for different groups of data.
+These groups are defined internally based on entity types and their typical update frequency.
       - Realtime Core Values
       - General Status Values
       - Config/Counters Part 1, 2, and 3
         Shorter intervals provide more up-to-date data but increase the load on the boiler's controller.
 Longer intervals are suitable for less frequently changing data.
+The minimum allowed interval is 15 seconds, and the maximum is 86430 seconds (approx. 24 hours).
+    - **Source Timezone**: Specify the timezone configured on your HDG boiler's controller (e.g., `Europe/Berlin`).
+This is crucial for correctly interpreting datetime values received from the boiler.
-    - **Enable Detailed Timestamp Logging**: Activate verbose logging for polling cycles, useful for troubleshooting.
+    - **Enable Debug Logging**: Activate verbose logging for polling cycles and set value operations, useful for troubleshooting.
 Be aware that this can generate large log files.

 ## Supported Entities

-Entities are dynamically created based on the `SENSOR_DEFINITIONS` within the integration.
+Entities are dynamically created based on the `SENSOR_DEFINITIONS` within the integration's `definitions.py` file.
 The availability of specific entities depends on your boiler model and its configuration.

 ### Sensors